Hampi Itinerary: how to spend 3 days in Hampi

 There are three places where you can stay in Hampi.
 First of all there is Hospet which has the nearest railway connection.
-The town is a transport hub and not very scenic but offers some decent hotels and convenient if you need to catch an early morning train.
+The town is a transport hub and not very scenic, but offers some decent hotels.
+It is also convenient if you need to catch an early morning train.

 The second option is Hampi bazaar.
-Here you will find yourself right in the centre of everything there is to see.
+Here you will find yourself right in the centre of Hampi.
 However, there is a constant struggle between the hotel owners and the authorities that rather see the hotels go to preserve the archeological heritage.

-The third option is virupapur gadi.
-You will have to cross the river with a small boat that runs between 7 am and 5 pm.
-This is the most scenic and laid back location and there are some simple but good guesthouses and homestays.
+The third option is Virupapur gadi.
+You will have to cross the river with a small boat that runs between 7 am and 5 pm, but this is the most scenic and peaceful location.
+Homestays with good reviews in this area include Srinivasa homestay, Arjun homestay and Vinayaka homestay

 The best places to eat in Hampi

-The food at um cafe was ok, but our main reason for coming back was the relaxed atmosphere and the great view from their rooftop terrace.
+Virupapur gadi: The food at um cafe was ok, but my main reason for coming back was the relaxed atmosphere and the great view from their rooftop terrace.